-- The classroom is a professional setting.
-For this reason, I request that you call me "Professor" or "Dr."; I will, in turn, address you by the name you request and with respect. - Professionalism is required in emails.
-When you email me, please begin with "Dear Professor ..." and, to the best of your ability, use proper grammar and syntax. - Laptops are a source of distraction, and I prefer not to have them in my classroom.
-If you think you need your laptop, you are free to come talk to me to make your case for its usefulness. - Phones are also a source of distraction; put them away. - You are responsible for everything we read and everything discussed in class, including any announced changes to our course schedule.
-If you are absent, do not come to me asking what you have missed; rather, arrange in advance for a classmate to take notes on your behalf. - Readings must be completed before the class for which they are assigned (obviously). - All assignments are due on Moodle AND in HARDCOPY at the beginning of class on the date specified; any assignment submitted on Moodle but not in HARDCOPY will be considered late. - Extensions may be granted on assignments in exceptional circumstances but must be arranged in advance (or vouched for by medical, etc. documentation).
-Late papers will be marked down one refined letter grade per class day late. - All literalizations and essays (or alternative) must be submitted to receive a passing final grade. - The most current version of this syllabus will always be available on Moodle.
+- Participate!
+Participation is your visible engagement with the class and the texts: look alert, bring your texts to class in HARDCOPY, ask questions, share your thoughts, say 'I don't understand' when you don't understand, and visit me during my office hours. - The classroom is a professional setting.
+I ask that you call me "Professor" or "Dr."; I will, in turn, address you by the form of the name you request. - Professionalism is required in emails.
+When you email me, please begin with "Dear Professor ..." and, to the best of your ability, use proper grammar and syntax. - Laptops are a source of distraction, and I don't like them in my classroom.
+If you think you need your laptop, you are free to make your case for its usefulness. - Phones are also a source of distraction; put them away. - You are responsible for everything discussed in class, including any announced changes to our course schedule.
+If you are absent, do not come to me asking what you have missed; rather, arrange (ideally, in advance) for a classmate to take notes on your behalf. - Readings must be completed before the class for which they are assigned (obviously). - All assignments are due in HARDCOPY at the beginning of class on the date specified; any assignment submitted on Moodle but not in HARDCOPY will be considered late. - Extensions may be granted on assignments in exceptional circumstances, but must be arranged in advance (or vouched for by medical, etc. documentation).
+Late papers will be marked down one refined letter grade per class day late. - All assignments must be submitted to receive a passing final grade.